Treatments & Procedures

 Tendon injuries of the elbow can be very painful and oftentimes takes a considerable amount of time to heal.
 These patients can be treated with medications, physical therapy, steroid injections and even surgery.
 Regenerative therapy provides an opportunity for an effective, non-surgical treatment.

 For many years, athletes have been treating their knee pain with rest, ice, medications and steroid injections.
-More recently, with the advancements in regenerative therapy options, athletes and non-athletes alike have been using platelet rich plasma and stem cell therapy to treat pain.
+More recently, with the advancements in regenerative therapy options, athletes and non-athletes alike have been using platelet rich plasma and advanced cell therapy to treat pain.
 This treatment has been especially useful to treat knee injuries or even to maintain a high level of performance.

 Meet our Doctors